Montclair State University, Film Program

 MARCH 20 – Digital Distribution Panel

 Watching movies and television on the Internet is the wave of the future and it’s happening now!
-MSU Film Forum presents a panel discussion on the realities of Internet Distribution for film and television.
+Montclair State University Film Forum presents a panel discussion on the realities of Internet Distribution for film and television.

 MARCH 27 – Parvez Sharma